vramirez1/gae_exercise/README.md

 	1. Modify the app.yaml configuration file to match your app settings
 	2. Create a handler for the favicon.ico
 	3. Create a handler for the static folder
-	4. Create main.py with a handler or the root URL "/"
+	4. Create main.py with a WSGI handler or the root URL "/"
 	5. Make the handler print the classis "Hello World" sentence
 	6. Try your application locally
 2. Use templates
 	1. Modify main.py to use the template templates/index.html instead of printing, and pass the "Hello World" string as a template value so it is displayed in the template
+	2. Modify the "/" handler to use templates/form.html template instead of templates/index.html
+	3. Create a new handler for the "/main" route, accepting POST method so the form in templates/form.html redirects to it
+	4. Get the "username" variable rom the form and pass it to the template so it is displayed